nutszebra/dense_net/README.md

 The depth of DCCN is 40, due to the lack of gpu memory.
 All hyperparameters and network architecture are the same as in [[1]][Paper] except for data-augmentation.
 * Data augmentation
-Pictures are randomly resized in the range of [28, 36], then 26x26 patches are extracted randomly.
+Pictures are randomly resized in the range of [28, 36], then 26x26 patches are extracted randomly and are normalized locally.
 Horizontal flipping is applied with 0.5 probability.

 # Result